Neshamon/simple-database/essentials-of-lisp.md

 share the name of `*db*` with a variable simultaneously?
 This is because of a data type called a symbol

-As we discussed before, everything in Common Lisp is made up of @bold{Sexprs}, which represent objects.
+As we discussed before, everything in Common Lisp is made up of **Sexprs**, which represent objects.
 We also know that these Sexprs can either be categorized as atoms or cons cells/lists/singly linked lists.
 But there is one more fundamental representation we ought to talk about, and it's a [`symbol`][e5af]